 Select the objects that you want to group.

 On the Object menu, point to Group Into, and then click the type of layout panel in which you want the group to reside.
 (Only the Canvas panel is available in Microsoft Silverlight 1.0 projects.)

-If you select Viewbox, Border, or ScrollViewer to group your objects, the objects are placed in a new Grid layout panel within the Viewbox, Border, or ScrollViewer.
-If you ungroup objects in one of these layout panels, only the Viewbox, Border, or ScrollViewer is deleted, while the Grid layout panel remains.
-To delete the Grid layout panel, ungroup the objects again.
+If you select Viewbox, Border, or ScrollViewer to group your objects, the objects are placed in a new Grid panel within the Viewbox, Border, or ScrollViewer.
+If you ungroup objects in one of these layout panels, only the Viewbox, Border, or ScrollViewer is deleted, while the Grid panel remains.
+To delete the Grid panel, ungroup the objects again.